The Boat Race: Academic status

-Oxford University does not offer sport scholarships at entry; student-athletes are not admitted differently to any other students and must meet the academic requirements of the university, with sport having a neutral effect on any application.
-Likewise, bursaries and scholarship opportunities for athletes at the University of Cambridge are only open to those students who have already been admitted to the University on academic merit.
+Oxford University does not offer sport scholarships at entry; student-athletes are not admitted differently to any other students and must meet the academic requirements of the university, with sport not affecting any application.
+There are sports bursaries and scholarship opportunities at the University of Cambridge, open only to students who have already been admitted to the university on academic merit.

-In order to protect the status of the race as a competition between genuine students, the Cambridge University Blues Committee in July 2007 refused to award a blue to 2006 and 2007 Cambridge oarsman Thorsten Engelmann, as he did not complete his academic course and instead returned to the German national rowing team to prepare for the Beijing Olympics.
-This has caused a debate about a change of rules, and one suggestion is that only students who are enrolled in courses lasting at least two years should be eligible to race.
+In order to protect the status of the race as a competition between genuine students, the Cambridge University Blues Committee in July 2007 refused to award recognition as a blue to 2006 and 2007 Cambridge oarsman Thorsten Engelmann after he had been a member of the winning team, as he later did not complete his academic course and instead returned to the German national rowing team to prepare for the Beijing Olympics.
+This caused a debate about a change of rules; one suggestion was that only students who are enrolled in courses lasting at least two years should be eligible to race.

 Standard of the men's crews

 According to British Olympic gold medallist Martin Cross, Boat Race crews of the early 1980s were viewed as "a bit of a joke" by some international-level rowers of the time.
 However, their standard has improved substantially since then.
 In 2007 Cambridge were entered in the London Head of the River Race, where they should have been measured directly against the best crews in Britain and beyond.
-However the event was called off after several crews were sunk or swamped in rough conditions.
+However, the event was called off after several crews were sunk or swamped in rough conditions.
 Cambridge were fastest of the few crews who did complete the course.